 Amazingly, this is really bloody simple.

-For the Tour de France and pro cycling
+For pro cycling

 Forget financial punishment, go for heavy time penalties for anyone bottle-tossing outside of designated areas.
 Dock offenders to the tune of several minutes and compliance can be guaranteed overnight.